COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

          Category of items that are transient function definitions used only in dREL methods scripts.
          These items never appear in data instance files.
 ;

+# Alignment of semicolon-delimited text strings
+# when both values are semicolon-delimited

+    loop_
+      _description_example.case
+      _description_example.detail
+;
+       Example 1 in the first semicolon delimited field.
+;
+;
+       Detail 1 in the second semicolon delimited field.
+;
+;
+       Example 2 in the first semicolon delimited field.
+;
+;
+       Detail 2 in the second semicolon delimited field.
+;

 # Alignment of single-line values